InfoSecInnovations/concierge/versioning/PLANNING.md

 ## Diffing

-- Can't really walk the git history as this gets complex with branches and stuff.
-- We should go back through each release to find the release in which the relevant `package.json` or `pyproject.toml` had its version changed, this isn't always chronological as we may have a prerelease branch for the next version but be pushing fixes to the release version at the same time.
-Sort existing GitHub tags by semver ordering and filter by less than or equal to current release.
-- Read each component's version using `git show <tag>:<version file>`, we're searching for the oldest commit with a version matching current.
+- The baseline is the commit that set the version a package currently declares, not a release tag: releases don't have to be chronological (a prerelease branch and fixes to the released version can be in flight at once), and a bump that was committed but never released still needs a correct baseline.
+No tag prefixes, no semver ordering.
+- Walk `git log` for that package's `package.json` or `pyproject.toml`, newest first, reading each commit's version with `git show <commit>:<version file>`, and take the last commit still declaring the current version.
+That's the most recent transition into it, so a version that was adopted, dropped and adopted again resolves to the latest adoption.
+A package whose manifest first appears already at this version resolves to the commit that added it.
-- If no match is found, we treat as changed/new.
+- If no match is found the version is not in committed history, and we treat the package as changed/new.
-- Git diff the directory against the commit where the version was changed to see if anything changed.
+- Git diff the directory against that commit to see if anything changed.
 - Just use git command as we already have that installed on the runner and the local machine.

 ## Updating dependency links